DuckMaster-Xynex/DucksAPI/README.md

 ```

 3. Change `8080` if needed (for example `8090`).
-4. Save the file.
+5. Save the file.
-5. Start or restart your server.
+6. Start or restart your server.

+(You may need to expose the port via your server host(if not local) for this to work.

 ---